CS231n • Convolutional Neural Networks

 Managing spatial dimensions is crucial for CNN design:

-- If the dimensions shrink too quickly, important details may be lost before the deeper layers can capture high-level features.
+- If dimensions shrink too quickly, important details may vanish before deep layers extract high-level features.

-- If dimensions remain too large, computational and memory requirements can explode.
+- If dimensions remain too large, computational and memory costs may explode.

-- By adjusting stride and padding, designers balance the trade-off between resolution and efficiency.
+- By adjusting stride and padding, designers balance resolution against efficiency.

 -

-This careful control of spatial size ensures that CNNs remain computationally feasible while still extracting meaningful representations from the data.
+This careful control of dimensions ensures CNNs remain computationally feasible while still extracting meaningful representations from data.

 Padding and Pooling Layers

-While convolutions are the foundation of CNNs, they are almost always combined with padding and pooling to balance spatial resolution, computational cost, and representational power.
-These layers play crucial roles in making CNNs efficient and effective.
+- While convolutions form the foundation of CNNs, they are almost always combined with padding and pooling to balance spatial resolution, computational cost, and representational power.
+These layers are critical for making CNNs both efficient and effective.

 Padding